Try Spam for breakfast.

 chkn sauz

-Located at Carrer Jonaquera 4 in Barcelona, and only a long block from the ocean near the Poblenou metro exit, The Dude of Food returned 6 times and tried nearly everything on the menu, all fresh and all delicious.
+Located at Carrer Jonaquera 4 in Barcelona, and only a long block from the ocean near the Poblenou metro exit, The Dude of Food returned 6 times in the next few days and tried nearly everything on the menu, all being fresh and delicious.
 The future is bright for this rising restaurant star and if you are in the area you need to have a meal at El Mar-Amor of Barcelona

 (the sausage is made local and is delicious with eggs)